Coalescent point process of branching trees in varying environment: Introduction

-In this paper, we aim to define a coalescent point process for a population driven by a Galton-Watson process in varying environment, that is, individuals in the same generation have the same offspring distribution but these distributions vary along the generations.
-Our main contribution is to propose a new Markov process $(B_i, i\geq 0)$ that reach the goal to reconstruct the genealogy of a population in varying environment, with finite information for every $i$.
-This property plays an important role.
-The reason comes from real life applications, where evolutionary biologists are interested in reconstruct the genealogy of a population, based on a sample with finite number of individuals.
-Therefore, we can not use the process $(D_i, i\geq 1)$ as a model, because $(D_i, i\geq 1)$ required a infinite sequence of values.
-In the constant environment case, this process corrects the mistake done by Lambert and Popovic \cite{amaurylea2013}, when they try to construct a Markovian process with less (finite quantity) information than $(D_i, i\geq 1)$.
+In this paper, our objective is to define a coalescent point process for a population driven by a Galton-Watson process in a varying environment.
+Here, individuals within the same generation share the same offspring distribution, but these distributions vary across generations.
+Our main contribution is to propose a new Markov process $(B_i, i\geq 0)$ capable of reconstructing the genealogy of a population in a varying environment, using finite information for every $i$.
+This property plays an important role, particularly in real-life applications, where evolutionary biologists seek to reconstruct the genealogy of a population based on a finite sample of individuals.
+For such purposes, employing the Markov process $(D_i, i\geq 1)$ as a model is impractical, as it necessitates an infinite sequence of values.
+Notice that in the case of a constant environment, $(B_i, i\geq 0)$ is a Markov process with a finite amount of information, as intended.

-We use the same planar embedding as \cite{amaurylea2013} and propose a vector-valued process $(B_i, i\geq 0)$ constructed in the following recursive way.
-We define $B_0=\emptyset$, the empty vector.
-For any fixed individual $i$, we follow its ancestral line (the so called spine).
-For every $n\in \N$, we consider the subtree attached to the spine with root at generation $-n$.
-We denote by $B_i(n)$ the number of children of the root at the right hand side of the spine, whose descendants are alive at the present generation.
-Then, we define the vector $B_i=(B_i(1),\dots, B_i(l_i))$, where its length $l_i$ is the maximum between $l_{i-1}$ and the first $n$ such that $B_i(n)\neq 0$.
-By construction, $A_i$ is the first non-zero entry of $B_i$.
-In addition, we can see that $l_i$ is the coalescent time between individuals $1,2,\dots, i+1$.
+We employ the same planar embedding together with the process $(D_i, i\geq 0)$ defined in \cite{amaurylea2013}.
+Additionally, we introduce a vector-valued process $(B_i, i\geq 0)$, which is derived from restricting $D_i$ to some of its initial entries.
+Specifically, $B_i$ has length $l_i$ corresponding to the coalescent time between individuals $1,2,\dots, i+1$; with entries defined as $B_i(n)=D_i(n)$ for $1\leq n\leq l_i$.
+By construction, $A_i$ is the first non-zero entry of $B_i$, and $l_i=l_{i-1}\vee A_i$.
 See Figure \ref{fig: figure-label}.

-If the environment is constant, Lambert and Popovic \cite{amaurylea2013} showed that the process $(A_i, i\geq 1)$ is Markov only when the offspring distribution is linear fractional.
-If the environment is not constant but still linear fractional, we show in Proposition \ref{Prop Linear} that $(A_i, i\geq 1) $ is Markov.
-Moreover, it is a sequence of independent and identically distributed random variables and we obtain its distribution.
+If the environment remains constant, Lambert and Popovic \cite{amaurylea2013} demonstrated that the process $(A_i, i\geq 1)$ is Markov only under the condition that the offspring distribution is linear fractional, and they derived its distribution.
+In the case where the varying environment is linear fractional, Proposition \ref{pr:Prop Linear} demonstrates that $(A_i, i\geq 1)$ remains Markov.
+Furthermore, it is a sequence of independent and identically distributed random variables, and we obtain its distribution.